MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-gdpr.md

 A Customer Insights admin can follow these steps to delete customer data:

-1. Sign in to Dynamics 365 for Customer Insights.
+1. Sign in to Dynamics 365 Customer Insights.
 2. Navigate to the **Data Sources** page.
 3. For each data source in the list that contains customer data do the following:
    1. Select (...) under **Action**, and then select **Refresh**.